The Yorkshire Terrier (Yorkie) belongs to the Terriers in the FCI grouping.

 Yorkshire Terriers make good watchdogs.
 Some are inappropriately aggressive.
 Some are barky.
 They enjoy being pampered but also like a chance to act like other dogs and run and play.

 What are some Physical Features of the Yorkshire Terrier (Yorkie)?

 18 to 22 cm; under 3 kg.
 Pet dogs are usually larger than show dogs.
 Colours are dark steel blue on body; golden tan on face, chest, ears, and legs.
 Pet types have black markings that just don’t turn blue.
 Yorkshire Terriers are born black.

 Long, silky, straight hair.
 High maintenance; Show coats need hours of grooming, which is why most pet owners chose to clip them.
 Clipped coat requires frequent combing and brushing.
 Professional grooming is recommended.
 Teeth should be checked and cleaned regularly.
 Minimal shedding.

 The Oldest Yorkshire Terrier (Yorkie) in the Community

-Help us find the oldest living Yorkshire Terrier (Yorkie), in Singapore.
-If you have at least one Maltese, Join the Community now
+Help us find the oldest living Yorkshire Terrier (Yorkie) in Singapore.
+If you have at least one Yorkshire Terrier (Yorkie),

 Heart problems (mitral valve insufficiency), rheumy eyes, liver disease (portacaval shunt, hepatitis), dermatitis (skin inflammation), ear infections, enteritis (intestine inflammation), cancer, nephritis (kidney inflammation).
 Some Yorkies prone to early tooth decay and have poor tolerance to anaesthetics.